Property Management and Leasing Agreements: Key Provisions for Multifamily, Office, Retail, and Industrial Properties

 Navigating Fees and Expenses, Agency, Property Improvements, Early Termination Provisions, Licensing Requirements, and More

-This CLE course will review the key provisions found in property management and leasing agreements, focusing on issues particular to multi-family, retail, office and industrial properties.
-The panelist will discuss provisions on fees and commissions, leasing authority, insurance, tenant build-out obligations, staffing, early termination provisions, and more.
-The panelist will also highlight licensing requirements for property managers and when an asset manager or master lease might be included in the management structure.
+This CLE webinar will review the key provisions found in property management and leasing agreements, focusing on issues particular to multifamily, retail, office, and industrial properties.
+The panel will discuss provisions on fees and commissions, leasing authority, insurance, tenant build-out obligations, staffing, early termination provisions, and more.
+The panel will also highlight licensing requirements for property managers and when an asset manager or master lease might be included in the management structure.

 - Affiliated vs. unaffiliated property managers